lkorinek/mlops-project/reports/README.md

 > Answer:

 We did implement a form of monitoring using Evidently AI and using CLIP to compute our image data feature embeddings.
 These embeddings were used to get the initial reference data distribution that we would use to compare current data to.
 The API has an inference feature where images can be uploaded and predicted using our models.
 These images' feature embeddings are added to the current data distribution.
 With enough new images the distribution might start drifting from the reference distribution signaling a time to retrain.
-We would have liked to implement a more feature proof API where multiple data could be uploaded at once with inference.
+We would have liked to implement a more feature rich API where multiple data could be uploaded at once with inference.
 A feature for automatic retraining at a specific datadrift threshold would also have been a nice to have with automatic updating of the dataset.

 ## Overall discussion of project